DothWalrus/Spatial-Stats-App/README.md

 * The .txt file stores the chosen parameters, number of indentified nuclei, and number of identified dendritic cells.

 ## Videos:
-* Use this URL for a video tutorial on the MATLAB app: https://www.youtube.com/watch?v=1bb0FJu9tZc&feature=youtu.be
+* OUTDATED Use this URL for a video tutorial on the MATLAB app: https://www.youtube.com/watch?v=1bb0FJu9tZc&feature=youtu.be
 * Use this URL for a video overview of the Statistics Pipeline: https://www.youtube.com/watch?v=sl2b1jzobso&feature=youtu.be